monikamarr/ai201-project3-takemeter/README.md

 ## How the Spec Helped

-The requirement to define labels and edge cases before collecting data improved consistency during annotation and forced me to think carefully about category boundaries.
+The requirement to define labels and edge cases before data collection improved annotation consistency.
+Having clear label definitions made it easier to make decisions when comments were ambiguous.

 ## How Implementation Diverged

 During annotation I discovered that Analysis and Hot Take overlap much more than expected.
-Many comments contained both basketball reasoning and strong opinions, making the original label boundaries difficult to enforce consistently.
+Many comments combined basketball reasoning with strong opinions, requiring judgment calls that were not fully anticipated in the original plan.

 ---